MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/walkthrough-planning-supplies-automatically.md

 1. In the planning line for item 1250, choose the **Ref.
 Order No.** field.
 2. On the **Firm Planned Prod.
 Order** page for the Back Hub.
 The existing order for ten pieces, which you created in the first planning run, opens.
-3. Close the firm planned works order.
+3. Close the firm planned production order.

  This completes the walkthrough of how the planning system is used to automatically detect demand, calculate the appropriate supply orders according to demand and planning parameters, and then automatically create different types of supply orders with the appropriate dates and quantities.